 Naturally, the 24-year-old has his sights set on even bigger goals ahead of his third season.

-In an interview ahead of the 2018 NBA Africa Game with Michael Lee of Yahoo Sports, Embiid was very clear on his goals for the upcoming season:
+In an offseason interview with Michael Lee of Yahoo Sports , Embiid was very clear on his goals for the 2018-19 season:

 "My goal going into the offseason was to get better.
 I want to win the MVP.
 I feel like at the end of the day it might be an individual award, but when I play better, the team also does.
 I feel like if I'm an MVP candidate or if I win the MVP, that means we are on another level."